orb-community/orb-website/docs/documentation/advanced_policies.md

     ```

 - **Backend**<br><br>
 Backend determine to which backend the policy will be attached.
-The only option nowadays is `pktvisor`.<br><br>
+Check the available backends [here](/documentation/orb_agent_backend). <br><br>

 - **Schema version**<br><br>
 Each backend supported on Orb must have a policy schema to be validated, parsed and applied. `schema_version` is the field responsible for allowing different schema versions and backward compatibility.
-Currently, the version used by pktvisor (and the default one) is "1.0".<br><br>
+Default should be "1.0".<br><br>

 - **Format**<br><br>
 The `format` specifies in which format the policy data will be written.
-The options are `json` and `yaml`.
-Json is the default value.<br><br>
+The options are `json` and `yaml`. `json` is the default value.<br><br>

 - **Policy**<br><br>
-Currently, the only backend supported by Orb is `pktvisor`.
-For that reason, the policy must have pktvisor's format.<br><br>
+Each supported backend has specific structures for its policy data.
+Check the available options below.

 ## Pktvisor policy
 The policy data for pktvisor can be written in either YAML or JSON, and has four top level sections: “input”, “handlers”, "config" and “kind”.